-"The breadth of the topic; knowledge of the speaker; applicability to my work were good."
+"The breadth of the topic; knowledge of the speaker; applicability to my work were good.
+I liked the ease of learning narrative structures over expository structures because they are already familiar."
 R.L.
 (Sept.
 2022)

-"I like the examples and resources as well as the goal writing for complex strategies."
+"I liked the examples and resources as well as the goal writing for complex strategies."
 J.E.
 (Sept.
 2022)

-"I like the suggestions for classroom collaborating.
-Also, suggestion of the foreknowledge website!"
+"I liked the suggestions for classroom collaborating.
+Also, suggestions of the foreknowledge website!"
 R.J.
 (Aug.
 2022)

-"I like the very practical examples, the resources, and the design of the slides.
-The design of the slides was exceptional and will prove to be a helpful reference to the content presented in this presentation."
+"I liked the very practical examples, the resources, and the design of the slides.
+The design of the slides was exceptional and will prove to be a helpful reference to the content presented in this presentation.
 C.P.
 (Aug.
 2022)